Newsletter

 Our advisors are an ally for all travelers, and especially Black travelers that seek assistance to navigate continued uncertainty both at home and abroad.

 We know Black travelers prefer to travel in groups and visit destinations specific to Black heritage.
 Black travelers have purchasing power that is hard to deny!
 Some of the most popular destinations and perceived safety and acceptance are Dubai, Greece, Ghana, Portugal, Panama, Colombia and the Caribbean.
+To date, we have traveled to the Dubai, Greece, Portugal, the Caribbean and Panama.

 Hours for Nomadic Star Travel, LLC